Jemima-Esinu-Denteh/Rover-Control/README.md

 # Rover-Control
- This project involves returning strings to motion direction of a rover depending on potential obstacles encountered
+ This project returns string values to motion direction the direction a rover depending on potential obstacles encountered.
++